hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 # Automatic Linking

-With EMPI enabled, the basic default behavior of the EMPI is simply to create a new Person record for every Patient that is created such that there is a 1:1 relationship between them.
+With EMPI enabled, the default behavior of the EMPI is to create a new Person record for every Patient that is created such that there is a 1:1 relationship between them.
 Any relinking is then expected to be done manually (i.e. via the forthcoming empi operations).

 In a typical configuration it is often desirable to have links be created automatically using matching rules.
 For example, you might decide that if a Patient shares the same name, gender, and date of birth as another Patient, you have at least a little confidence that they are the same Person.

 This automatic linking is done via configurable matching rules that create links between Patients and Persons.
 Based on the strength of the match configured in these rules, the link will be set to either POSSIBLE_MATCH or MATCH.

-It is important to note that before a resource is to be processed by EMPI, it is first checked to ensure that it has at least one attribute that the EMPI system cares about, as defined in the `empi-rules.json` file.
-If the incoming resource has no attributes that the EMPI system cares about, EMPI processing does not occur on it.
+It is important to note that before a resource is processed by EMPI, it is first checked to ensure that it has at least one attribute that the EMPI system cares about, as defined in the `empi-rules.json` file.
+If the incoming resource has no such attributes, then EMPI processing does not occur on it.
 In this case, no Person is created for them.
 If in the future that Patient is updated to contain attributes the EMPI system does concern itself with, it will be processed at that time.

 ## Design

-Below are some simplifying principles HAPI EMPI enforces to reduce complexity and ensure data integrity.
+Below are some simplifying principles HAPI EMPI follows to reduce complexity and ensure data integrity.

-1. When EMPI is enabled on a HAPI FHIR server, any Person resource in the repository that has the "hapi-empi" tag is considered read-only via the FHIR endpoint.
+1. When EMPI is enabled on a HAPI FHIR server, any Person resource in the repository that has the "hapi-empi" tag is considered read-only by the FHIR endpoint.
 These Person resources are managed exclusively by HAPI EMPI.
-Users can only directly change them via special empi operations.
+Users can only change them via [EMPI Operations](/hapi-fhir/docs/server_jpa_empi/empi_operations.html).
 In most cases, users will indirectly change them by creating and updating Patient and Practitioner ("Patient") resources.
 For the rest of this document, assume "Person" refers to a "hapi-empi" tagged Person resource.

 1. Every Patient in the system has a MATCH link to at most one Person resource.

-1. Every Patient resource in the system that has been processed by EMPI has a MATCH link to a Person resource unless that Patient has the "no-empi" tag or it has POSSIBLE_MATCH links pending review.
+1. Every Patient resource in the system that has been processed by EMPI has a MATCH link to at most one Person resource unless that Patient has the "no-empi" tag or it has POSSIBLE_MATCH links pending review.

 1. The HAPI EMPI rules define a single identifier system that holds the external enterprise id ("EID").
 If a Patient has an external EID, then the Person it links to always has the same EID.
-If a patient has no EID when it arrives, the person created from this patient is given an internal EID.
+If a patient has no EID when it arrives, a unique UUID will be assigned as that Person's EID.

-1. A Person can have both an internal EID(auto-created by HAPI), and an external EID (provided by an external system).
+1. A Person can not have both an internal EID(auto-created by HAPI), and an external EID (provided by an external system).

 1. Two different Person resources cannot have the same EID.